-The body respond to dehydrasion primarily in 3 ways.
-The first 2 ways are initiated by osmo receptors in the hypothalamus detecting an increase in plasma osmolarity (e.g. during dehydration).
-In a healthy subject, when osmol receptors are triggered 2 physiclogical responses are initiated.
-The first is to promote thirst to increase water intake and reduce carnolality.
-The second is to trigger the release of vasopressin (ADH) from the plutiany gland.
-Vasopressin acts on the kidneys to increases aquapornin expression and increase the water permeability in collecting tubules of the kidneys and so reabsorbing more water.
-Vasopressin also promotes vasoconstriction in order to maintain blood pressure while dehydrated.
-(Fig Statut, 1935) the spirit for CEC 500
+The body respond to dehydration primarily in 3 ways.
+The first 2 ways are initiated by osmo receptors in the hypothalamus detecting an increase in plasma osmotarity (e.g. during dehydration).
+In a healthy subject, when osmo receptors are triggered 2 physiological responses are initiated.
+The first is to promote thirst to increase water intake and reduce cosmolality.
+The second is to trigger the release of vasopressin (ADH) from the pituitary gland.
+Vasopressin acts on the kidneys to increase aquapornin expression and increase the water permeability in collecting tubules of the kidneys and so reabsorbing more water.
+Vasopressin also promotes vasoconstriction in order to maintain blood pressure whilst dehydrated...
+(Figure 1.5) 16/5 and Figure 2.6.
+Figur

-If pure water loss (or hypotonic) has occurred, water will be re distributed from intracelular fluid as a response to increased ECP comparity.
+If pure water loss (or hypotonic) has occurred, water will be re distributed from intracellular fluid as a response to increased ECF osmolarity.
 This would not occur in isotonic loss as there would be no osmotic gradient created.
-Despite this, hypovolemia is probable and the 3rd of the body's responses is triggered.
-When there is a reduction in glomerular perfusion, the Juxtaglomerular apparatus jić detect this and the kidneys produce the enzyme renin activating the RAAS pathway (see question 3).
-The effect of this is aldosterone mediated sodium and water resortion in the kidneys as well as vasoconstriction and tachycardia to maintain blood pressure.
+Despite this, hypovolemia is probable and the 3" of the body's responses is triggered.
+When there is a reduction in glomerular perfusion, the Juxtaglomerular apparatus is detect, this and the kidneys produce the enzyme renin activating the RAAS pathway (see question 3).
+The effect of this is aldosterone mediated sodium and water resorption in the kidneys as well as vasoconstriction and tachycardia to maintain blood pressure.
 Also additional vasopressin is secreted.